 There are many ways to take such precautionary measures, including naming a living trust as the beneficiary of your life insurance policy.

-Chances are they are paying some sort of alimony or child support.
-It’s essential this financial support continues even if they die.
+Chances are they are paying some sort of alimony or child support, so it’s essential this financial support continues even if they die.

-Note: one of the main benefits of buying life insurance coverage for your ex-spouse is it lets them off the financial hook, in a sense.
+Keep in mind that one of the main benefits of buying life insurance coverage for your ex-spouse is that it lets them off the financial hook, in a sense.

-In other words, they won’t be financially liable for payments towards the policy.
+In other words, they won’t be financially liable for payments toward the policy.

 When you buy life insurance on someone else, you are responsible for the required payments.